Death toll could rise in Texas crash that killed 14 - officials

-SAN ANTONIO, July 24 (Reuters) - Nine people remain hospitalized after a horrific one-car wreck in southern Texas late on Sunday that killed 14 suspected illegal immigrants and the death-toll may yet rise, police said on Tuesday.
+SAN ANTONIO (Reuters) - Nine people remain hospitalized after a horrific one-car wreck in southern Texas late on Sunday that killed 14 suspected illegal immigrants and the death-toll may yet rise, police said on Tuesday.

 Seven of the nine still hospitalized are in critical condition, said Trooper Gerald Bryant of the Texas Department of Public Safety.